ceramicskate0/ceramicskate0/README.md

-# Like the work dont forget to hit that Star Button, Smash the Follow Button, and Sponsor
+# Like my work?
+Dont forget to hit that Star Button, Smash the Follow Button, and Sponsor

 ## HackTheBox Rank: